- Why do we think life will get better when you lose weight?

 In a survey of adolescents in grades 7–12, 30% of girls and 25% of boys reported teasing by peers about their weight.
 Such teasing has been found to persist in the home as well – 29% of girls and 16% of boys reported having been teased by a family member about their weight.

 We begin valuing ourselves based on how we think others perceive us.
-So we buy into the weight-loss industry believing the same people who made us feel bad will make us feel good.
+So we buy into the weight-loss industry.
+We look to the same people who made us feel bad (via all the weight-loss adverts) to ask them to help us feel good.

 But the weight-loss industry over-complicates reaching and maintaining a healthy weight.